BasedAgents/smart-contracts/docs/Technical.md

 - Pool creation costs are subsidized by the protocol
 - If a token never graduates (doesn't sell all 500M tokens), no gas is spent on pool creation
 - This optimization is especially important for tokens that may not reach graduation

-## Token Allocation

-### Initial Distribution
-- Total Supply: 1,000,000,000 tokens (1B)
-- Primary Market (Bonding Curve): 500,000,000 tokens (500M)
-- Secondary Market (Uniswap): 200,000,000 tokens (200M)
-- Agent Allocation: 300,000,000 tokens (300M)

-### Agent Allocation
-- 300M tokens are minted directly to the Agent's wallet at deployment
-- These tokens are available immediately for:
-  - Paying contributors
-  - Funding grants
-  - Other Agent operations
-- The Agent's wallet address is set during token deployment and cannot be changed

-### Market Graduation
-- The Uniswap V2 pool is created only when the token graduates from the bonding curve to Uniswap
-- This happens when all 500M tokens from the primary market supply are sold
-- Pool creation is subsidized by the protocol through the PoolCreationSubsidy contract
-- The pool parameters are immutable and set during graduation